CollabAR-Source/CollabAR-Code/README.md

 Based on the output of the distortion classifier, one of the four dedicated recognition experts is selected for image recognition.
 Here, we use the lightweight MobileNetV2 as the base DNN model for training the recognition experts.

 #### 1.2.1 Recognition experts training
 When training the experts, all the CNN layers are first initialized with the values trained on the full ImageNet dataset.
-Then, we use pristine images in the target dataset to train a pristine expert.
+Then, we use pristine images in the target dataset to train a **pristine expert**.
 Finally, we fine-tune the pristine expert to get **motion blur expert**, **Gaussian blur expert**, and **Gaussian noise expert**.
 During the fine-tuning, half of the images in the mini-batch are pristine, and the other half are distorted with a random distortion level.

 The training script is provided via https://github.com/CollabAR-Source/CollabAR-Code/blob/master/trainExpert.py.
 Default distortion levels for training the recognition experts are the same as that in IPSN paper.
 You can change them in the script for your needs.
 To train the recognition experts, follow the procedure below: